 Why would you call a province Saskatchewan?
-Well you might if you met indigenous Cree people and they told you that there was a Kisiskatchewani Sipi.
+Well you might if you met Indigenous Cree people and they told you that there was a Kisiskatchewani Sipi.
 That means “big swiftly flowing river.”
 Much easier to say Saskatchewan than “Big Swiftly Flowing River Province.”
-And what in the heck would you call people.
-Big Swiftly Flowing River Province People?

 There are 70 First Nations in Saskatchewan with Cree, Dakota, Dene (Chipewyan), Nakota (Assniboine) and Saulteaux people.
-Cree is the second most spoken language in the province with over 20,000 native speakers.
+Cree is the second most spoken language in Saskatchewan with over 20,000 native speakers.

-People from here are called Saskatchewanians or Saskatchewanites; not Sasquatches; that would be rude.
-Only say that if you want a black eye.
+People from here are called Saskatchewanians or Saskatchewanites; not Sasquatches.

 Saskatchewan borders six jurisdictions: Alberta, Northwest Territories, Nunavut, Manitoba, North Dakota and Montana.
 Lots of neighbours.

-The province is trapezoidal in shape and is supposed to be bound on the south and north by the 49th and 60th parallels respectively and is supposed to lie between the 102nd and 110th West degrees of longitude.
+Saskatchewan is trapezoidal in shape and is supposed to be bound on the south and north by the 49th and 60th parallels respectively.
+It’s also supposed to lie between the 102nd and 110th west degrees of longitude.

 Supposed to, but actually doesn’t, because of some minor surveying errors on the 49th parallel and the 102nd west degree of longitude.
 The bugs must have been bad at the time or the surveyors were on a bender.

 Saskatchewan is in the central time zone and does not do Daylight Saving Time.